ustctug/texrocks/packages/README.md

 ## TeX Documents

-`demo-*` are more complicated examples for LaTeX document than tutor.
+`demo-*` are more complicated examples for LaTeX document than tutorial.

 ## TeX Dialects